skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

 1. In the browser window, perform the following actions:

-    a.
-Enter the email address for your Microsoft account, and then select **Next**.
+    1. Enter the email address for your Microsoft account, and then select **Next**.

-    c.
-Enter the password for your Microsoft account, and then select **Sign in**.
+    1. Enter the password for your Microsoft account, and then select **Sign in**.

 1. Return to the currently open **Command Prompt** window.
 Wait for the sign-in process to finish.